 The Sacro Monte di Varallo, just west of the lakes, is the oldest of the sacred mountain monasteries, founded by Bernardino Calmi in 1491.
 Volunteers can take you through the site on a one hour tour.
 There is a walking trail to the monastery from the Vecchio Albergo Sacro Monte; it takes 35 minutes.

 Domodossola is the end point of the famous Centovalli scenic train ride, which starts in Locarno, Switzerland and passes through the Simplon tunnel, ending up in Domodossola.
-Here's a description of the trip, which is covered by your Eurail Pass:
+Here's a description of the trip:

 On the ride between Domodossola and Locarno you can see gushing waterfalls, vineyards, chestnut forests and villages that time forgot, roll by your window.
 Unspoiled landscapes and lush vegetation change their appearance in the course of the seasons and make this journey an unforgettable experience.
 Centovalli Railway runs all year long with 1st and 2nd class and panoramic coaches.

 Novara is a provincial capital and Piemonte's second largest city after Turin.
 The city was founded by the Romans. on March 23rd the locals celebrate the 1849 battle of Novara with a re-enactment featuring period uniforms and weapons called Novara Risorgimentale.

 Torino, Turin to Americans, is the largest city in Piemonte.
 The 2006 Winter Olympics put it back on the tourist map.
-Have a Bicerin, the famous coffee drink of Turin, visit the Museo Nazionale del Cinema, peruse the newly update Egyptian Museum (you may wish to take an Egyptian Museum Guided Tour with Skip-the-line Entry), and see the Holy Shroud Museum, (the Museum has set up a special path for the blind, the result of a collaboration with the Italian Blind Union of Turin).
+Have a Bicerin, the famous coffee drink of Turin, visit the Museo Nazionale del Cinema, peruse the newly updated Egyptian Museum (you may wish to take an Egyptian Museum Guided Tour with Skip-the-line Entry), and see the Holy Shroud Museum, (the Museum has set up a special path for the blind, the result of a collaboration with the Italian Blind Union of Turin).